justnonamenoname/lifeticle/readme.txt

 ==========================

 The idea of the lifeticle implies that reverse transplantation is possible.
-It can be taken from a dying organism and placed in another, and for it, it will continue its life.
+If the laws of physics allow lifeticle can be taken from a dying organism and placed in another, and for it, it will continue its life.
 This provides an unlimited lifespan.
 It is possible that life for the lifeticle happens once every million, or even billion, years.
 The longer the time, the greater the chance of being born again.